mwakazi-dev/mwakazi-dev/README.md

 - 🔭 I’m currently working on [survey platform](https://survey.cioafrica.co/)

-- 👨‍💻 All of my projects are available at [https://portfolio-site-coral-delta.vercel.app/](https://portfolio-site-coral-delta.vercel.app/)

 - 💬 Ask me about **typescript, react, next.js**

 - 📫 How to reach me **johnsonmwakazi31@gmail.com**